Wimbledon, London: Rifle shooting

-In the 1860s, the newly formed National Rifle Association held its first competition on Wimbledon Common.
+In the 1860s, the newly formed National Rifle Association held its first competition - the "Imperial Meeting" - on Wimbledon Common.
 The association and the annual competition grew rapidly and by the early 1870s, rifle ranges were established on the common.
 In 1878 the competitions were lasting two weeks and attracting nearly 2,500 competitors, housed in temporary camps set up across the common.
 By the 1880s, however, the power and range of rifles had advanced to the extent that shooting in an increasingly populated area was no longer considered safe.
 The last meeting was held in 1889 before the NRA moved to Bisley in Surrey.

 Wimbledon, a small farming locality in New Zealand, was named after this district in the 1880s after a local resident shot a bullock from a considerable distance away.
 The shot was considered by onlookers to be worthy of the rifle-shooting championships held in Wimbledon at the time.

 The Wimbledon Cup trophy, first awarded in Wimbledon for high-power rifles in 1866, was presented to the American rifle team in 1875 and a century and a half later continued to be awarded by the National Rifle Association of America.

 Football

 From a small, long-established non-League team, Wimbledon Football Club had from 1977 climbed quickly through the ranks of the Football League structure, reaching the highest national professional league in 1986 and winning the FA Cup against Liverpool in 1988.

 Wimbledon moved into a stadium at Plough Lane in 1912 and played there for 79 years until beginning a ground share with Crystal Palace at Selhurst Park near Croydon, as their progress through the Football League meant that redeveloping Plough Lane to the required modern standards was impractical.
 The stadium stood dormant for 10 years until it was finally demolished in 2001.
 A housing development now occupies the site.

-AFC Wimbledon, the phoenix club founded to replace the departed team, played for a number of years in Kingston upon Thames; in 2020, however, they moved into a new stadium, again named Plough Lane, on the site of the former greyhound track and a short distance from its namesake.
+AFC Wimbledon, the phoenix club founded to replace the departed team (see Milton Keynes Dons), played for a number of years in Kingston upon Thames; in 2020, however, they moved into a new stadium, again named Plough Lane, on the site of the former greyhound track and a short distance from its namesake.

+Cricket

+Wimbledon Cricket Club is based at The Wimbledon Club and also plays matches at Raynes Park Sports Ground.

+Field hockey

+There are a number of field hockey clubs in the area.
+Wimbledon Hockey Club competes in the Men's England Hockey League, the Women's England Hockey League and the South East Hockey League.
+Berrylands Hockey Club, Merton Hockey Club and Mitcham Ladies Hockey Club are also nearby and compete in the South East Hockey League.